myneur/HeartRateRunner/README.md

 ![HeartRateRunner Screenshot Bright](/doc/cover.png)

+All running metrics on a single screen based on a [design concept](https://www.behance.net/gallery/35894907/Running-metrics-on-a-single-screen-no-distraction)

 Being tested so far.
 Please tell me if it runs for you on a different device than Garmin fenix 3 When I try to use custom fonts it runs out of memory.
 I am open for suggestions.
 With device fonts it looks like this: